kkellogg378/chess-python/README.md

 # chess-python
-Python implementation of chess
+Python implementation of chess using tkinter as a GUI

-TODO: Pawn promotion